note that we are available on phone everyday from 13:00 pm, local time.

 Some of the findings were presented in Eyal's article published in the Israeli

 Among our new findings:

-1. New rationale for treatment of DCD in children and the
+1. New rationale for treatment of DCD in children

-window of opportunity which remains open to a relatively older age
+physiotherapy and occupational therapy) and a window of opportunity which remains open to a relatively older age

 2. Direct relationship between the presence of

 Pronated feet and consequently the difficulty in getting off the ground (e.g. to

 hop, skip etc.) and sometimes even balance disorders. critical importance in enabling the child acquire